al-c95/MyLibrary/docs/detailed_design.md

 - Publishers

 These types are uniquely identifiable by their name or title fields, so if there are any already in the database, they will be skipped.

+### Excel imports
+- Supported for books and media items
+- Selected fields are editable.
+Columns which are not editable will be locked.

+#### Import process
+TODO